 In fairness, I think it’s important to acknowledge that being a pilot can take a major toll on your health in the long run.
 It’s often the most senior pilots flying the biggest planes and longest flights (since it’s all seniority based, and those are most lucrative).
 Working a 15 hour flight at the age of 65+ can’t be easy.

-We’ve seen legislation introduced that would raise the airline pilot retirement age in the United States from 65 to 67.
+We’re seeing a proposal that would raise the airline pilot retirement age from 65 to 67 gaining traction.
+This was first proposed by some US Senators, and has now been narrowly voted in favor of by a US House committee.
 While this wouldn’t entirely solve the pilot shortage, letting pilots have longer careers seems like it would help somewhat.

 What do you make of the prospect of the pilot retirement age being increased?